Alejogb1/job-board/blog-data/knife-status-chef-nodes.md

 id: "knife-status-chef-nodes"
 ---

-Alright so knife status chef nodes eh I've been around the block with Chef and knife trust me I’ve debugged enough node failures in my time to probably write a book on it Okay so lets unpack this and ill give you the lowdown based on my experience
+so knife status chef nodes eh I've been around the block with Chef and knife trust me I’ve debugged enough node failures in my time to probably write a book on it lets unpack this and ill give you the lowdown based on my experience

 First things first knife status chef nodes is basically asking your Chef server “hey what nodes do you know about and what are their current status” It's like doing a health check on your infrastructure inventory You can expect to see stuff like node names IP addresses last check in times and their current Chef client run status